 The Pediatric PT Playbook

-A practical clinical guide designed for PT students, interns, and clinicians transitioning into pediatric practice.
+A practical clinical guide designed for PT students, interns, and clinicians transitioning into pediatric practice — because school teaches theory, but clinical practice demands judgment.

 “The Pediatric PT Playbook is a practical and insightful guide for students and clinicians interested in pediatric physical therapy. ”